 If global carbon emissions continue to grow as they have in the last decade we will burn through the 2°C carbon budget by 2035.
-If we don’t begin aggressive reduction immediately, we will burn through the budget at some point soon enough.

 That is the grim reality of extending historical emissions growth into the IPCC’s cumulative carbon budgets.